Yash22222/IBM-CSRBOX-Internship-Project/readme.md

 # **Conclusion**
-**The Random Forest classifier with top 6 features showed slightly higher accuracy than XGBoost.
+**The Random Forest classifier with the top 6 features showed slightly higher accuracy than XGBoost.
 It can predict customer satisfaction or other target variables in datasets.
 Performance may vary depending on data quality and representativeness.**

 ## **Libraries Utilized**
 - BeautifulSoup (bs4)
 - Chardet
-- Matplotlib → Pyplot (plt)
+- Matplotlib
 - Natural Language Toolkit (nltk)
-  - Corpus
-    - Stopwords
-    - Wordnet
-  - Stem → Lemmatization (WordNetLemmatizer)
-  - POS Tagging (pos_tag)
-  - Tokenize (word_tokenize)
 - Numpy (np)
 - Pandas (pd)
 - Requests (re)
 - Seaborn (sns)
 - Scikit-learn (sklearn)
-  - Ensemble → Random Forest Classifier
-  - Feature Selection → Mutual Information Classifier
-  - Model Selection → train_test_split
-  - Preprocessing → MinMaxScaler
 - VaderSentiment (SentimentIntensityAnalyzer)
 - Warnings
-- WordCloud → stopwords
+- WordCloud